-The LEED green building rating system will strive to:
+The LEED Green Building Rating System will strive to:

-- Promote the tangible and intangible benefits of green buildings, including environmental, economic, human health, and social benefits over the life cycle of buildings. - Achieve high profile and successful product launches. - Earn widespread and routine endorsement by private and public real estate industry leaders and stakeholders. - Earn widespread and routine endorsement by Federal, State, and Local Government and adoption as a vehicle for policy development and implementation. - Deliver superior customer service that is professional, timely, and targeted to the customer's needs. - Offer a comprehensive portfolio of programs to meet the diverse needs of the real estate industry. - Develop innovative technical tools and support services for LEED products. - Consolidate LEED as the standard for green building practices for our homes, nonresidential buildings, and developments throughout the U.S. - Support international adaptations of LEED with interested international organizations, such as green building councils. - Lead the industry state of knowledge about practical implementation of the most up-to-date and practical innovations. - Improve LEED performance criteria as the industry gains experience with integrated design, green construction, and sustainable operations and maintenance.
+- Promote the tangible and intangible benefits of green buildings, including environmental, economic, human health, and social benefits over the life cycle of buildings. - Achieve high profile and successful product launches. - Earn widespread and routine endorsement by private and public real estate industry leaders and stakeholders. - Earn widespread and routine endorsement by Federal, State, and Local Government and adoption as a vehicle for policy development and implementation. - Deliver superior customer service that is professional, timely, and targeted to the customer's needs. - Offer a comprehensive portfolio of programs to meet the diverse needs of the real estate industry. - Develop innovative technical tools and support services for LEED products. - To consolidate LEED as the standard for green building practices for our homes, nonresidential buildings, and developments throughout the U.S. - To support International adaptations of LEED with interested international organizations, such as green building councils. - Lead the industry state of knowledge about practical implementation of the most up-todate and practical innovations. - Improve LEED performance criteria as the industry gains experience with integrated design, green construction, and sustainable operations and maintenance.